marinehadd/aws-cloudops-networking/content/Day 3 - AWS Advanced Networking/LAB.md

     + on the panel at the bottom, click on *Routes* then *Edit routes*
     + Click *Add route*, set the following:
         * Destination: 0.0.0.0/0   (0/0 means everywhere, it is not restricted to a specific network)
-        * Target: Select Internet Gateway 1 from the drop-down and click on your IGW-XXXX
+        * Target: Select Internet Gateway 1 from the drop-down
     + Save the changes

 **Create a private route table:**